 Out, you green-sickness carrion! out, you baggage!

-Capulet sounds like a terrible father, but, as I pointed out to my freshmen, year after year, Juliet started the argument.
+To some, Capulet sounds like a terrible father, but, as I pointed out to my freshmen, year after year, Juliet started it.
 She was rude and disrespectful.
 Her father didn’t know she was already married; he thought she would be thrilled to marry Paris.
 But she behaved like a brat.
 It’s no wonder Capulet threatened to drag her on a hurdle thither.

-The two characters present an interesting contrast: Ophelia refused to speak for herself; Juliet shouted.
-Neither one lasted to the end of Act V.
+The two female characters present an interesting contrast: Ophelia refuses to speak for herself; Juliet shouts.
+But neither one lasts to the end of Act V.

 A scholarly paper might lurk in there somewhere: “Shakespeare’s Women: A Study of the Consequences of Self-Actualization Within the Context of the Father-Daughter Relationship Complicated by Nascent Heterosexual Bonding, with a Focus on Hamlet’s Ophelia and Romeo and Juliet’s Juliet.”